 While some referrals should come naturally, focus your efforts on encouraging your patients to refer their friends and family.
 An incentive such as a rewards program or treatment discount can help nudge your patients to pass those referrals along.
 Make sure to post and mention your referral program in-office and also in your online content.

 In addition to referral rewards, encourage your patients to share their experiences on their social media accounts.
 Patient content is the most generative for referrals because prospective patients see results from people they actually know.
-Often would-be patients won't trust a company until they hear from existing patients through reviews or patient content.
+Often would-be patients won't trust a company until they hear from existing patients through reviews or social media content.
 Encourage patient-generated content through giveaways and incentives.
-(For more tips, check out our guide to social media marketing).

 It may be tempting to offer your services on a site like Groupon to boost your bookings.
 While this strategy can have a place, realize that most of these patients are looking for a deal that gives you the slimmest of margins.
 Plus, they will likely never come back again.
 Instead, focus on the patients who have a relationship with your practice.
 They are most likely to refer friends and family who, like them, would likely develop a long-lasting relationship with your practice.